tunnckoCore/is-kindof/README.md

 ## Related
+- [assertit](https://github.com/tunnckoCore/assertit): Thin sugar layer on top of `testit` framework, `is-kindof` and `assert`.
 - [assert-kindof](https://github.com/tunnckoCore/assert-kindof): Check native type of the given value and throw TypeError if not okey.
 Expressive, elegant, behavior-driven API, good descriptive default error messages, simple and clean syntax.
+- [is-typeof-error](https://github.com/tunnckocore/is-typeof-error): Check that given value is any type of error and instanceof Error
 - [is-missing](https://github.com/tunnckocore/is-missing): Check that given `name` or `user/repo` exists in npm registry or in github as user repository.
 - [is-installed](https://github.com/tunnckoCore/is-installed): Checks that given package is installed on the system - globally or locally.
 - [is-hexcolor](https://github.com/tunnckocore/is-hexcolor): Check that given value is valid hex color, using `hex-color-regex` - the best regex for matching hex color values
 - [is-ansi](https://github.com/tunnckocore/is-ansi): Check that given string contain ANSI color codes, without CLI
 - [is-es6-generators](https://github.com/tunnckocore/is-es6-generators): Check whether a value is a `Generator` or `GeneratorFunction`.
 The `co` way, more strict checking.
 Always return boolean true or false, never null or undefined.
+- [kind-of-extra](https://github.com/tunnckocore/kind-of-extra): Extends `kind-of` type check utility with support for promises, generators, streams and errors.
+Like `kindof(Promise.resolve(1)) === 'promise'` and etc.
+- [kind-error](https://github.com/tunnckocore/kind-error): Correct inheriting from `Error`.
+Supports constructing from an object of properties - focused on assertion.

 ## Contributing